About Mr. Anil Pradhan

 Shifting from being textbook-bound to being hands-on: In this era of easily accessible data, children are not given the chance to think or reason for themselves.
 Model-making workshops, audio-visual presentations, role-playing activities and exploring the physical world help to deliver the message of classroom lessons in a more interesting and effective manner.
 Shifting from fear to confidence: By encouraging children, we can train them to be independent and solve problems on their own, thus nurturing their confidence and self-belief.

-National Youth Award to Shri Anil Pradhan by Govt of India
+National Youth Award to Shri Anil Pradhan by Ministry of Youth Affairs, Govt of India

 Felicitation by Hon’ble Governor, Andhra Pradesh